I’ve got a list of the top penny stocks for day trading for you, also the best top penny stocks 2023 tips you will find online…

 If you have less than $25,000 in your brokerage account, the pattern day trader rule (PDT) can limit your day trades to three per week.
 Learn more about the PDT here.

 You can still trade penny stocks with a small account.
-A lot of my students started with less than $25,000 and have grown their accounts to six-figures or more.* I think limiting your trades can actually make you a better trader.
-It forces you to avoid overtrading and focus on the best setups for your strategy.
+A lot of my students started with less than $25,000 and have grown their accounts to six-figures or more.
+I think limiting your trades can actually make you a better trader.
+It forces you to avoid overtrading and focus on the best setups for your day trading strategies.

 Why Are Penny Stocks Good for Day Trading?